Course : Mathematical Economics

 OIK231 - STYLIANOS ARVANITIS

 We proceeded with the formulation and derivation of the Banach Fixed Point Theorem and some corollaries involving localization of the fixed point via the restriction into closed and invariant subspaces, as well as regarding the approximation error of the fixed point by elements of the sequence of iterations.
-We have started our preparations for the examination of applications involving the establishement of the existence and uniqueness of functional equations.
+We examined an application involving the issue of solutions existence and uniqueness (and approximations) for the Bellman equation via the BFPT.
+Our preparation for the derivation of this main result involved among others the derivation of Blackwell's Lemma (or Contraction Mapping Theorem) that provides sufficient conditions in terms of monotonicity and discounting for contractivity.

 Notes for the above can be found here and here.
 The whiteboards from analogous 2020-21 lectures (please keep in mind that those are not necessarily identical to the current lectures but they contain some common elements) can be found here and here.